 Agriculturally rich Skagit Valley is famous for its annual Tulip Festival, which typically draws some 400,000 tourists every April.
-Tulip season came and went in 2020 — without any visitors.
+But spring isn't the only time to see the blooms.
 It's September now, and the fields are filled with gorgeous flowers, but they're not tulips, they're dahlias.

 Mount Vernon, the main town in Skagit County, is located about an hour north of Seattle and it makes for a great family escape from the city.
 Dahlias plus pony rides and ice cream provide a winning combo for happy kids and families.

 And, if you eat too much ice cream, we've got great ideas for easy hikes and nature walks around Skagit County.
 These area paths feature few crowds and lots of beautiful scenery.

 I’d only ever visited the Mount Vernon area in the spring, when the fields are a rainbow of tulips.
 It felt strange not seeing traffic backed out onto Beaver Marsh Road, no line of Port-A-Potties in the gravel parking lot, no flagger in an orange vest waving hordes of pedestrians across.